How to have a difficult conversation in the workplace (with examples) Difficult conversation? Here's how to do it.

 Discover tools you can use that will help make that difficult conversation less stressful, with examples

 Need to have a talk with a colleague about why they didn’t get promoted, speak to a coworker about their offensive behaviour, or explain to a client why you’ve missed a key deadline?
 You may be dreading the conversation.
 In this post we’ll show you tools you can use that help make that difficult conversation less stressful, with examples.
+Difficult, awkward, and uncomfortable conversations are part of the day job of being a manager.
+There are always going to be times at work where you need to have a talk with someone about a sensitive subject, which could go badly wrong.

 Regardless of whether that’s telling a client (or your boss) that their request is unreasonable, holding a colleague accountable for a missed deadline, or confronting a team member about their poor work or disrespectful behaviour, these conversations feel stressful and uncomfortable because we're frightened of where they might go.

 Most people find the challenge too hard and manage uncomfortable conversations by ignoring or avoiding them.
-Research shows that 70% of employees avoid difficult conversations with their boss, colleagues, or direct reports, and 95% of staff struggle to speak up about a concern
+Research shows that 70% of employees avoid difficult conversations with their boss, colleagues, or direct reports, and 95% of staff struggle to speak up about a concern.

 However, whilst having a difficult conversation with your boss or colleague may be extremely daunting, putting it off - perhaps in the hope that things will miraculously improve - can make matters a lot worse.